xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 Transformations that produce a new DStream.
 Output operations that write data to an external system.
 ###Explain about Batch Interval, Windows size and Sliding Interval?
 How are these related to DStream processing?
+Batch Interval - The interval for which a DStream is created.
+This is provided while creating the Streaming Context.
+Window Duration/Size - The window duration over which a certain fold operation needs to be performed.
+Should be a multiple of batch interval
+Sliding Interval - The interval over which the window should be slided.
+Should be a multiple of batch interval
+The number of records in one batch is determined by the batch interval.
+A window will keep the number of batches as fit within the size of a window, that's why the window size must be a multiple of the batch interval.
+Your operations will then run on multiple batches, and with each new batch the window will move forward, discarding older batches.
+The point is that in streaming, data that belongs together doesn't necessarily arrive at the same time, especially at low batch intervals.
+With windows you are essentially looking back in time.
+But note that your job still runs at the specified batch interval, so it will produce output at the same pace as before but look at more data at once.
+You will also look at the same data multiple times!
 ###Explain about the different types of transformations on DStreams?
 Stateless Transformations- Processing of the batch does not depend on the output of the previous batch.
 Examples – map (), reduceByKey (), filter ().
 Stateful Transformations- Processing of the batch depends on the intermediary results of the previous batch.
 Examples –Transformations that depend on sliding windows.